ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/using-protoc-plugins.md

 prevent the application being built locally.
 If set to optional, then any "not found" response provided by the underlying URL protocol will be ignored.

+If you wish to verify that the content of a URL's resource matches the expected digest, you can provide the `digest` attribute to verify the integrity.
+This takes the format `<digest>md5:6c224d84618c71e2ebb46dd9c4459aa6</digest>`, and supports `md5`, `sha1`, `sha256`, `sha512`, and any other JDK-provided message digest types.

 This is not recommended outside specific use cases, and care should be taken to ensure the legitimacy and security of any URLs being provided prior to adding them.